 Yesterday’s self-care activity involved taking a firearm safety course at the local armory.
-While I know this topic often triggers some pretty intense emotions, being prepared is important to me.
-And that’s the same reason I renewed my CPR certification and took a self defense class earlier this year.
+While I know this topic tends to stir some strong emotions in some, being prepared is important to me.
+It’s the same reason I renewed my CPR certification and took a self-defense class earlier this year.

 I truly hope that I never find myself in a situation where I have to use this knowledge in a practical way, but I want to feel comfortable and competent if I do.

 When I entered the classroom, I fully expected to be in the minority.
-But to my surprise, the class was a near 50-50 split between men and women–and one of the instructors was a woman too.
+But to my surprise, the class was a near 50-50 split of men and women – and one of the instructors was a woman too.

-I learned that some rounds can travel up to 4 miles, highlighting the fact that anyone who handles a gun–even if it’s just once in a lifetime–needs to have proper training.
+I learned that some rounds can travel up to 4 miles, reinforcing that anyone who handles a gun – even if it’s just once in a lifetime – needs to have proper training.
 I learned that firearm laws vary greatly across the US, and I also learned how to best respond to a home invasion.